zvtoth/zvtoth.github.io/2_teaching/Ancient.md

 #### Hellenistic Philosophy

 A. A. Long and David Sedley. _The Hellenistic Philosophers_.
+Vol.\ 1: Translations of the Principal Sources, with Philosophical Commentary.
 Cambridge: Cambridge University Press, 1987.

+A. A. Long. _Hellenistic Philosophy_.
+Second Edition.
+Berkeley, CA: University of California Press, 1986.

 <img class="img-single" align="left" src="/public/img/greece.jpg" width="600">